-The Financial Highlights table is meant to help you understand each Portfolio's financial performance for the past 5 years or, if shorter, the period of that Portfolio's operations, as indicated by the table.
+The Financial Highlights table is meant to help you understand each Portfolio's financial performance for the past five years or, if shorter, the period of that Portfolio's operations, as indicated by the table.
 The total returns in the table represent the rate that you would have earned (or lost) on an investment in the Portfolio, assuming reinvestment of all dividends and distributions.
-This information has been audited by PricewaterhouseCoopers LLP, whose report, along with the Portfolios' financial statements, is included in the annual report.
-Further information about the Portfolios' performance is contained in the annual report, which is available upon request.
+This information has been audited by PricewaterhouseCoopers LLP, whose report, along with the Portfolios' annual financial statements, are included in the Trust's annual report.
+Further information about each Portfolio's performance is contained in the annual report, which is available upon request.

-US C nension ore Equ rket ET uity Year ended tober 31, 2022 Nove 2020 Period ember 17, O through er 31, 2021 Net Asset Value, Beginning of Period \$ 32.08 \$ 24.92 Income from Investment Operations ^(a) Net Investment Income (Loss) Net Gains (Losses) on Securities (Realized and Unrealized) 0.42 (4.78) 0.36 7.04 Total from Investment Operations (4.36) 7.40 Less Distributions: Net Investment Income (0.39) (0.24) Total Distributions (0.39) (0.24) Net Asset Value, End of Period \$ 27.33 \$ 32.08 Total Return at NAV ^{(b)(c)} (13.67)% 29.81% Total Return at Market ^{(c)(d)} (13.65)% 29.88% Net Assets, End of Year (thousands) Ratio of Expenses to Average Net Assets ^(e) Ratio of Expense to Average Net Assets (Excluding Fees Waived, Expenses Reimbursed, Previously Waived Fees Recovered by Advisor and/or Fees \$2, .582,901 0.12% \$1, 328,340 0.12% Paid Indirectly) ^(e) Ratio of Net Investment Income to Average Net Assets ^(e) Portfolio Turnover Rate ^{(c)(f)} 0.12% 1.46% 6% 0.12% 1.27% 3.00%
+Dimensional International Core Equity Market ETF Year ended October 31, 2023 Year ended October 31, 2022 Period November 17, 2020 through October 31, 2021 Net Asset Value, Beginning of Period \$22.83 \$29.75 \$25.07 Income From Investment Operations (a) Net Investment Income (Loss) 0.80 0.83 0.77 Net Gains (Losses) on Securities (Realized and Unrealized) 2.16 (7.02) 4.36 Total from Investment Operations 2.96 (6.19) 5.13 Less Distributions: Net Investment Income (0.72) (0.73) (0.45) Total Distributions (0.72) (0.73) (0.45) Net Asset Value, End of Period \$25.07 \$22.83 \$29.75 Total Return at NAV (b) 12.84% (21.04)% 20.54% (f) Total Return at Market (c) 13.65% (21.30)% 21.08% (f) Net Assets, End of Year (thousands) \$3,986,341 \$2,257,417 \$767,440 Ratio of Expenses to Average Net Assets 0.18% 0.18% 0.18% (e) Ratio of Expenses to Average Net Assets (Excluding Fees Waived, Expenses Reimbursed, Previously Waived Fees Recovered by Advisor and/or Fees Paid Indirectly) 0.18% 0.18% 0.18% (e) Ratio of Net Investment Income to Average Net Assets.
+2.99% 3.24% 2.78% (e) Portfolio Turnover Rate (d) 7% 5% 4% (f)

-- (a) Computed using average shares outstanding. - (b) Net asset value ("NAV") total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at net asset value.
-This percentage is not an indication of the performance of a shareholder's investment in the Fund based on market value due to differences between the market price of the shares and the net asset value per share of the Fund. - (c) Not annualized for periods less than one year. - (d) Market value total return is calculated assuming an initial investment made at the market value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at market value.
+(b) Net asset value total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at net asset value.
+This percentage is not an indication of the performance of a shareholder's investment in the Fund based on market value due to differences between the market price of the shares and the net asset value per share of the Fund.

+(c) Market value total return is calculated assuming an initial investment made at the market value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at market value.
 Market value is determined by the composite closing price.
 Composite closing security price is defined as the last reported sale price from any primary listing market (e.g., NYSE Arca) or participating regional exchanges or markets.
 The composite closing price is the last reported sale price from any of the eligible sources, regardless of volume and not an average price and may have occurred on a date prior to the close of the reporting period.
-Market value may be greater or less than net asset value, depending on the Fund's closing price on the listing market. - (e) Annualized for periods less than one year. - (f) Excludes impact of in-kind transactions.
+Market value may be greater or less than net asset value, depending on the Fund's closing price on the listing market.